 Persistent genital arousal disorder is the spontaneous and unwanted arousal of the genitals without any sexual desire or interest.
 The majority of cases are seen in women, with the arousal lasting for days or even weeks.
-The arousal often persists even after one or more orgasms.
-The exact cause of this disorder is still unknown.

 Persistent genital arousal disorder is characterized by the spontaneous, unwanted, and persistent arousal of the genitals.

 The disorder mostly affects women, although men have also reported suffering from the condition.

 Much is unknown about the cause of the disorder, but researchers believe that possible causes include psychological and hormonal changes, pelvic conditions, and certain medications.